shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

 In this task you will create a new Azure Storage Account that will be used by Migration and for storage of your virtual machine data during migration.

 > **Note:** This lab focuses on the technical tools required for workload migration.
 In a real-world scenario, more consideration should go into the long-term plan prior to migrating assets.
 The landing zone required to host VMs should also include considerations for network traffic, access control, resource organization, and governance.
-For example, the CAF Migration Blueprint and CAF Foundation Blueprint can be used to deploy a pre-defined landing zone, and demonstrate the potential of an Infrastructure as Code (IaC) approach to infrastructure resource management.
+For example, the CAF Migration Blueprint and CAF Foundation Blueprint can be used to deploy a pre-defined landing zone and demonstrate the potential of an Infrastructure as Code (IaC) approach to infrastructure resource management.
 For more information, see [Azure Landing Zones](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) and [Cloud Adoption Framework Azure Migration landing zone Blueprint sample](https://docs.microsoft.com/azure/governance/blueprints/samples/caf-migrate-landing-zone/).

 1. In the Azure portal's left navigation, select **+ Create a resource**, then search for and select **Storage account**, followed by **Create**.